After a catastrophic loss, it is natural to ask questions. For some of us, one of the questions we ask is…What if?

 I believe the Lord steered me away from Hans and over to the house that night to spare me additional pain.
 The shock of seeing him alive and vigorous one minute, watching him drive away, and then hearing the crash and knowing, knowing…That might have been too much for me.
 My decision to go to the house did not cause the crash.
 Hans’ decision to test drive the car did not cause the crash.
 I do not believe our actions that night determined God’s appointed time.

-I believe the What If? questions we ask after a traumatic loss and the anticipatory “little voice” moments we experience before the loss are one and the same.
+Maybe the What if? questions we ask after a traumatic loss and the anticipatory “little voice” moments we experience before the loss are related.
+Like two drops of mist from the same fog bank.
 This is absolutely awesome to me.
 In retrospect, I can see it all coming and I get the feeling time is not as rigid as we imagine it to be.
 It is amazing to me now to see how God’s plan unfolded with such care and precision.

-So, why does What If? haunt us?
-We torment ourselves with What If? because we feel we should have listened to that “little voice.”
-We think we could have done something to prevent death.
+So, why does What if? haunt us?
+We torment ourselves with What if? because we feel we should have responded to that “little voice” and acted.
+We think we could have done something to thwart death.
 We hate our inability to control it.
 We think we can protect our children from it – that there is something we could have or should have done.
 We punish ourselves for not knowing the future.
 We cannot accept that, in the face of death, we are powerless.

-We cannot have a full and satisfying answer to the What if? question.
-The answer is elusive because it is infinite.
+We cannot, in this life, have full and satisfying answers to What if? questions.
+The answers are elusive because they are infinite.
 Every shift in circumstances causes a chain reaction of new variables.
-There are no answers to What If? and even if God gave us answers, we could not comprehend them.
+There are no answers to What if? because it is a question that seeks to reconcile events and contingencies that did not happen.
+Even if God gave us the answers, we could not comprehend them.
 And we would still miss our children.
 They would still be gone.